- Purchase the complete Expat Arrivals United Kingdom Guide (PDF)

 The process of renting property is generally the same throughout the UK, although finding property in larger, more populous cities is often much harder.

 Expats moving to the United Kingdom will find a variety of properties available to them.
 From quaint rustic cottages in the countryside to large family homes in the suburbs and slick city apartments, expats will always have access to something that suits their requirements.

 Expats will also find that in most British cities, space comes at a premium and city centre apartments tend to be small.
 Thanks to good public transport links, however, it is possible to commute to work quite easily which affords people more options.

-Rental costs, especially in major cities like London, Edinburgh and Manchester, are notoriously high.
-Expats moving to the UK for work purposes should consider asking for an accommodation allowance into their employment contract if possible.
+Rental costs, especially in major cities such as London, Edinburgh and Manchester, are notoriously high.
+Expats moving to the UK for work purposes should consider asking for an accommodation allowance as part of their relocation package.

 Finding a property to rent in the UK isn’t too difficult, especially for those who are flexible in terms of the exact area they want to live.
-Online property portals are a great starting point as they allow expats to do research into the cost and availability of properties in various areas, even before they arrive in the UK.
+Online property portals are a great starting point as they allow expats to do research on the cost and availability of properties in various areas, even before they arrive in the UK.

 The easiest option when it comes to finding property in the UK is enlisting the services of an estate agent.
 Estate agents have an intimate knowledge of the property market in a given city or region and can advise new arrivals on neighbourhoods that are most suitable for them.